I-DNTITI: Building the Carbon Intelligence Layer for Industrial Net-Zero Transition

 The Core Challenge: Industrial Carbon Data

-The central problem I-DNTITI addresses is not emissions calculation itself —
+The central problem I-DNTITI addresses is not emissions calculation itself — but the process leading to it.

 Key challenges include:

-- Integrating data from multiple operational sources
+- Integrating data from multiple operational sources.

-- Structuring unstandardized activity data
+- Structuring unstandardized activity data.

-- Mapping activities to accurate emission factors
+- Mapping activities to accurate emission factors.

-- Ensuring consistency across large-scale datasets
+- Ensuring consistency across large-scale datasets.

 Without solving these layers, carbon reporting becomes unreliable, and ESG compliance becomes high-risk.